cvet/fonline/README.md

 Despite on many third-party libraries that consumed by the whole engine one of the main goal is small final footprint of client/singleplayer output.
 Aim to shift most of things of loading specific image/model/sound/ect file formats at pre publishing steps and later use intermediate binary representation for loading resources in runtime as fast as possible and without additional library dependencies.
-This process in terms of fonline engine called `Bakering`.
+This process in terms of fonline engine called `Baking`.
-Also as you can see all third-party dependencies linked statically to final executable (except one - proprietary libfbxsdk.dll/so for Baker but the last one is not target for small footprint) and this frees up end user from installing additional runtime to play in your game.
+Also as you can see all third-party dependencies linked statically to final executable and this frees up end user from installing additional runtime to play in your game.
 *Todo: write about memory footprint*
 *Todo: write about network footprint*